Find out more about Telensa solutions, our technology and the markets we work in.

 Learn how deploying smart LED street lighting will save The City of Edinburgh Council more than £54…

 Connected street lighting infrastructure is an ideal platform for adding additional sensor applications.
 No two cities are the same, so Telensa has developed open technologies that fit with current systems and are ready for future directions.
 Sensor hub connects any combination of sensors to a light pole, using hybrid networks of lighting and cellular connectivity.
 Pre-integrated with a range of leading sensor-makers, the device is designed to connect any 3rd party sensor.
 Telensa’s dashboard is designed to complement existing data visualization projects.
-It is powered by Microsoft, so it has the backing of a vast worldwide ecosystem of developers and integrators.
+It is built on Microsoft Power BI, so it has the backing of a vast worldwide ecosystem of developers and integrators.

 Improve targeting and responsiveness of salt spreading

 Prevent floods and enable more efficient gully cleaning

 Provide traffic warnings and improved air dispersion data

 More detailed data on street-by-street air quality

 Cleaner streets and a more efficient collections

 We live in a data-driven world, but we’re not going to monitor stuff just to monitor it - it has to make sense to the city!
 That’s why we have chosen these smart city applications to open up endless possibilities for us to improve city efficiency and save money - the dollars can really add up.Wayne S. Martin Esq.